 Cast: Brad Pitt

-Watch World War Z online in the UK: Amazon Prime / TalkTalk TV / Apple TV (iTunes) / Prime Video (Buy/Rent) / Rakuten TV / Google Play
+Watch World War Z online in the UK: All 4 / TalkTalk TV / Apple TV (iTunes) / Prime Video (Buy/Rent) / Rakuten TV / Google Play

 Brad Pitt fights zombies.
 World War Z must have been an easy pitch.
 Based on Max Brooks’ hit novel of the same name, produced by Graham King and blending the ‘infected’ style of modern zombies with worldwide bureaucratic chaos, World War Z looked to be slicker than your average brain-eating-rage-virus-undead-creature.
 And it is.
 It’s slicker, arguably smarter and often braver than most films of this scale… for about an hour.